samco-sdk/Java-SDK/README.md

 ### <h3 id="placeorder">PlaceOrder:</h3>

-   To place an equity/derivative order to the exchange i.e the place order request typically registers the order with OMS and when it happens successfully, a success response is returned.
+   To place an equity/derivative order with the exchange i.e the place order request typically registers the order with OMS and when it happens successfully, a success response is returned.
 Successful placement of an order via the API does not imply its successful execution.
-To be precise, under normal scenarios, the whole flow of order execution starting with order placement, routing to OMS and transfer to the exchange, order execution, and confirmation from exchange happen real time.
-But due to various reasons like market hours, exchange related checks etc. This may not happen instantly.
-So when an order is successfully placed the PlaceOrder API returns an OrderNumber in response, and in scenarios as above the actual order status can be checked separately using the OrderStatus API call .This is for Placing CNC, MIS and NRML Orders.
+So when an order is successfully placed the PlaceOrder API returns an OrderNumber in response, and the actual order status can be checked separately using the OrderStatus API call .This is for Placing CNC, MIS and NRML Orders.

 #### Parameters: